 -to produce clinical scientists who take an investigative approach to the understanding of psychopathology and the practice of clinical assessment and intervention

-Cougle, Jesse: Cognitive, behavioral, and biological processes in anxiety disorders with an emphasis on obsessive-compulsive disorder and posttraumatic stress; risk factors for and prevention of trauma and its consequences; treatment of anxiety disorders and anger and substance use problems; courage and strategies to facilitate courageous behavior.
+Cougle, Jesse: Cognitive, behavioral, and biological processes in anxiety disorders, problematic anger, and obsessive-compulsive and related disorders; treatment of anxiety disorders and problematic anger; computerized treatments; courage and strategies to facilitate courageous behavior.

 Joiner, Thomas: The

 interpersonal, cognitive, and neurobiological causes, correlates,

 and consequences of depression and related disorders (e.g.,

 anxiety, bulimia nervosa).
 Additional focus is on the nature